 But some bus stops don’t have any information.
 None!

-Of course, we were using google maps so thankfully it didn’t lead us astray.
+Of course, we were using Google Maps and thankfully it didn’t lead us astray.
 But don’t expect every bus stop to have information on bus numbers and times.
 There wasn’t even a paper schedule at most stops.
 How do people know which bus is coming and when??
 We’ll never know.
-Most importantly, have Google Maps downloaded on your phone or grab a tourist phone plan.
+Most importantly, have Google Maps downloaded on your phone or grab a tourist phone plan (very affordable).

 Pro Tip: If you’re using offline maps on Google, make sure you look up the public transportation directions BEFORE leaving WiFi.